isomerpages/moe-yusofishaksec/_yi-experience/Academic Programmes/Science Department.md

 3\.  become scientifically literate citizens who can innovate and seize opportunities in the 21st century, and

-**_\[Biology\]_** develop a way of thinking to understand how living organisms work to sustain life and use the disciplinary ideas in Biology to approach, analyse and solve problems in biological systems.
+**_\[Biology\]_**&nbsp;develop a way of thinking to understand how living organisms work to sustain life and use the disciplinary ideas in Biology to approach, analyse and solve problems in biological systems.

-**_\[Chemistry\]_** develop a way of thinking to approach, analyse and solve problems by explaining macroscopic characteristics and changes in chemical systems through the use of sub-microscopic and symbolic representations.
+**_\[Chemistry\]_**&nbsp;develop a way of thinking to approach, analyse and solve problems by explaining macroscopic characteristics and changes in chemical systems through the use of sub-microscopic and symbolic representations.

-**_\[Physics\]_** appreciate that a small number of basic principles and disciplinary ideas can be applied to explain, analyse and solve problems in the physical world.
+**_\[Physics\]_**&nbsp;appreciate that a small number of basic principles and disciplinary ideas can be applied to explain, analyse and solve problems in the physical world.

 ### Key Programmes